The Sudan Civil War

 Regional Proxy War & Partition

-Sudan has become a full proxy war.
+Sudan has become a full proxy war: the UAE arms the RSF; Turkey and Egypt back the SAF; Iran provides weapons; Saudi Arabia hedges.
 The RSF signed a constitution for a parallel government.
+The SAF filed an ICJ complaint accusing the UAE of genocide complicity.
+The UNSC imposed sanctions on RSF figures.
 De facto partition is solidifying along current front lines.

 Timeline